stevegrossi/stevegrossi.github.io/_posts/2016-07-11-building-a-chat-app-with-elixir-and-phoenix-presence.md

 <!--more-->

 In the tutorial, we’ll use Elixir and Phoenix to build a chat app with two major features: a list of all users who are currently online and when they signed on, and of course the ability for online users to post messages to each other which update live.
-What we *won’t* worry about in this first post is authentication (registering an signing in) or persistence (saving messages so they’re there when you come back).
+What we *won’t* worry about in this first post is authentication (registering and signing in) or persistence (saving messages so they’re there when you come back).
 I plan on tackling those in a later post, but for now let’s focus on the real-time aspects.
 Here’s what it will look like:

 ![screenshot of the app showing chat messages and who’s online](https://raw.githubusercontent.com/stevegrossi/phoenix_chat/master/web/static/assets/images/screenshot.png)